-In addition, an exceptional charge of £26.5m resulted from the impact of severe flooding at certain operational sites of Yorkshire Water during the year.
+An exceptional charge of £26.5m resulted from the impact of severe flooding at certain operational sites of the Company during the year.
 This charge consists of an asset impairment of £35.0m, operating costs of £1.5m and insurance income of £10.0m.